Read these requirements carefully. Please copy them and put them with your other printed materials.

 Class attendance is MANDATORY.
+If you are ill, please send me an email as well as a statement from the health clinic so that I do not worry about you.
 Unless you are ill, you must consult with me beforehand if you know you will miss a class.
-If you are ill, please send me an email so that I do not worry about you.
-University-approved absences are fine, but please tell me beforehand if you will be gone.
+University-approved absences are fine, but please remind me beforehand if you will be gone.

-This seminar is based upon communication.
+This seminar is based upon the collective exchange of ideas and insights.
 Therefore, I welcome all of the conversations you have with each other, inside or outside class.
-You are perfectly welcome to discuss your readings and writing assignments with each other (with the exception of your final essay).
+You are free to discuss your readings and writing assignments with each other (with the exception of your final essay).
 In fact, I encourage it.
 However, every writing assignment you turn in to me must be clearly, unmistakably, and unequivocally your own work!

 I enjoy meeting with all of my students, and I hope to see each of you on a regular basis.
-You do not need to have specific questions about the class.
-I view your education holistically, and I am interested in learning about your adventures.
-I hold my office hours in 2060 Nanovic Hall.
-My office hours are:
+Because I am a teacher by vocation, I particularly welcome the opportunity to get to know each of my students on a personalistic basis.
+When you visit, you do not need to have specific questions about the class.
+I view your education holistically, and I am interested in learning about–and following–your adventures.

 Visit me soon!